SciDriver/spark-mpi/examples/kafka/README.txt

-The Kafka-Spark-MPI demo that processes the Kafka topics by the MPI application running on Spark workers
+Kafka-Spark-MPI demo that processes the Kafka topics by MPI application which runs on Spark workers

 --------------------------------------------------------
 On a single node